List of The Facts of Life episodes: Season 7 (1985–86)

 Mrs. Garrett (Charlotte Rae) was again absent from several episodes per Rae's request for reduced appearances.
 Starting this season, Mackenzie Astin, who plays Andy Moffett, and George Clooney, who plays George Burnett, receive billing in the opening credits.

 Season 8 (1986–87)

 Mrs. Garrett (Charlotte Rae) remarries and leaves the series after the two part season premiere.
 Her sister, Beverly Ann Stickle (Cloris Leachman), moves in to care for the house and business.
 George Burnett, played by George Clooney, becomes a recurring character.
+Richard Gurman is the executive producer for this season.

 Season 9 (1987–88)

 Pippa McKenna, played by Sherrié Austin, is introduced as a recurring character.
+Irma Kalish is the executive producer for the final season.